 There will likely be an individual decision to be made about each site, as to whether it can operate safely in whole or in part.
 Continual evaluation of the risk and procedures will likely be the new normal across the construction sector in the months to come.

 Speedel stands ready to help deliver essential safety equipment and PPE to construction sites.
 Talk to us today about our business-critical same day courier services.
-Call 0333 772 2021 or email email@example.com.
+Call 0333 772 2021, book online or email firstname.lastname@example.org.